FANzhaoxin666/zhaoxin-team/_members/b_fengxinli.md

 ---

 Fengxin.
 Li is currently an algorithm developer of Zhaoxin team.
-He studies his Phd degree at Renmin University of China
+He is Phd student at Renmin University of China